 And Realtor.com named Raleigh the most affordable alternative “kindred city” to San Francisco.

-Overall, I think the cost of living in Raleigh is relatively low or very competitive compared to most comparable cities in the US, but it will continue to grow and there is a ton of construction of condos and houses going on.
+Overall, I think the cost of living in Raleigh is very competitive compared to most comparable cities in the US, but it will continue to grow and there is a ton of construction of apartments and houses going on.

 As for activities, there are plenty of free things to do in Raleigh NC (or on the cheap) so it’s a great place to visit for those on a budget, or to live below your means!